- Touring the Windows Phone Store

 To open multiple browser windows using tabs

-You can open six separate browser windows, called "tabs", all at once.
-That way you can jump easily between multiple websites.
+You can open multiple browser windows, called tabs, all at once.
+That way you can easily jump between your favourite websites.

 On Start , tap Internet Explorer , tap More , then tap Tabs.
 (Or, if you've set the address bar button for tabs, just tap that.)